getify/You-Dont-Know-JS/scope-closures/ch6.md

 Be aware that using an IIFE to define a scope can have some unintended consequences, depending on the code around it.
 Because an IIFE is a full function, the function boundary alters the behavior of certain statements/constructs.

 For example, a `return` statement in some piece of code would change its meaning if then wrapped in an IIFE, because now the `return` would refer to the IIFE's function.
-Non-arrow function IIFEs also change the binding of a `this` keyword -- more on that in the "Objects & Classes" book.
+Non-arrow function IIFEs also change the binding of a `this` keyword—more on that in the "Objects & Classes" book.
 And statements like `break` and `continue` won't operate across an IIFE function boundary to control an outer loop or block.

 So, if the code you need to wrap a scope around has `return`, `this`, `break`, or `continue` in it, an IIFE is probably not the best approach.
 In that case, you might look to create the scope with a block instead of a function.

-## Scoping With Blocks
+## Scoping with Blocks

 You should by this point feel fairly comfortable with creating scopes to limit identifier exposure.